MafiaBV1/SpecterScan/README.md

 - ✅ at each prompt (gobuster/ffuf/dirbuster/hydra), pressing **Enter** auto-selects a sensible file—no path hunting.
 - ✅ tools installed: nmap, whatweb, nikto, gobuster, ffuf, masscan, hydra, sqlmap, wpscan, dig.

-if you want, paste the specific prompt lines from your `specterscan.py` and I’ll reply with the **exact replacements** for those spots so you can copy/paste without hunting.
-::contentReference[oaicite:0]{index=0}